 Top States for Machinists Employment

-The table below shows the states where most Machinists work.
+View the list below to see where most Machinists work.

 |State||Number Employed||Annual Median Salary|

 Below are the states where Machinists get paid the most: